Benteke, Sorloth set for Palace return

-Roy Hodgson expects to have Christian Benteke and Alexander Sorloth available this weekend in a boost to Crystal Palace's hopes of Premier League survival.

-The Eagles' attempts to steer clear of danger have been hampered by a paucity of attacking options, but their two key centre-forwards look to have recovered in time for Brighton and Hove Albion's visit on Saturday.
+The Eagles' attempts to steer clear of danger have been hampered by a paucity of attacking options, but their two key centre-forwards look to have recovered in time for Brighton and Hove Albion's visit on Sunday (NZST).

 Benteke - who missed the 2-2 draw at Bournemouth with a groin problem - was partly involved in training on Thursday and will be assessed again on Friday, while Sorloth completed his first full session since he was sidelined by a hamstring issue in March.